ESA Biennial Report to Congress

 - 1 plant

-We manage 74 species in total.
-Our 8 foreign species and the 2 domestic species listed after September 30, 2010 are not included in this Report.
+Species listed after September 30, 2012 are not included in this Report.

-Recovery of threatened and endangered species is a tremendous, long-term challenge, but one which also offers long-term benefits to the health of our environment and our communities.
-Recovery is both the biological goal of listed species becoming enduring members of the ecosystems we all depend upon and the process of conserving these species and ecosystems.
+Recovery of threatened and endangered species is a complex and challenging process, but one which also offers long-term benefits to the health of our environment and our communities.

 - restoring or preserving habitat